Beyond Electoral Fraud: Russians Protest Corruption

 Prime Minister Vladimir Putin is headed for victory in Sunday's presidential election in Russia.
 The ballot's been set, so he's all but certain to win a majority, without facing an embarrassing run-off against one of his much weaker rivals.

-They first came out to protest apparent vote rigging, in December's parliamentary election.
+The middle class first came out to protest apparent vote rigging in December's parliamentary election.
 But many see electoral fraud as part of the wider problem of corruption and abuse of power in Putin's Russia.

 Contracts Won With Kickbacks

-Dmitri is a 29-year-old financial adviser for an oil company.
-He didn't want to give his surname, but he did want to explain why he came out for a protest last weekend in Moscow: "Corruption and unequal position of citizens in front of the law."
+Dmitri, a 29-year-old financial adviser for an oil company, didn't want to give his surname, but he did want to explain why he came out for a protest last weekend in Moscow.
+"Corruption and unequal position of citizens in front of the law," he says.

 Sergei Vorobyov is another businessman who's itching to talk about corruption.
 He's the financial controller for a medium-size firm that imports video equipment for conferences and exhibits.
 His customers are mainly government agencies.

-"We cannot win a state contract unless we promise to pay a specific person a specific sum, in cash," he says in Russian.
+"We cannot win a state contract unless we promise to pay a specific person a specific sum, in cash," he says.

 The extortion, as he describes it, doesn't begin or end when he gets to the office.
 There are the constant stops by traffic police who, he says, are more interested in enriching themselves than ensuring road safety.
 A few years ago, Vorobyov resolved not to cough up — and at one point had his license suspended.